iceinvein/image-utils/README.md

 # Image Utils

-A simple web app to convert images to WebP format.
+A simple web app to convert images to WebP, JPEG, or PNG format.

 ## Features